usnistgov/FIPS201/_Appendix/glossary.md

 Access Control
-: The process of granting or denying specific requests: 1) obtain and use information and related information processing services; and 2) enter specific physical facilities (e.g., Federal buildings, military establishments, border crossing entrances).
+: The process of granting or denying specific requests: 1) obtain and use information and related information processing services; and 2) enter specific physical facilities (e.g., federal buildings, military establishments, border crossing entrances).

 Applicant
 : An individual applying for a PIV Card/credential.
-The applicant may be a current or prospective Federal hire, a Federal employee, a government affiliate, or a contractor.[^eligibility]
+The applicant may be a current or prospective federal hire, a Federal employee, a government affiliate, or a contractor.[^eligibility]

 Application
 : A hardware/software system implemented to satisfy a particular set of requirements.
 In